Lead FAQ

 1. What is a water service line?

 • A water service line is a small, buried pipe that brings water from water mains in the streets into homes and other buildings.
 If any part of the line is lead, it can release lead into your drinking water.
-Providence Water's goal is to replace all lead service lines in the communities we serve within 10 years in accordance with RI Legislation, as funding allows.

 2. How do I find out if I have a lead service line?